korovamilk/vim-custom/README.md

 sudo fc-cache -vf /usr/share/fonts/truetype/Powerline
 ```

 Tested under:
 CentOS 6.7
 Debian 7
 Debian 8
+Linux Mint 17.3
-Linux Mint 17.2
+Linux Mint 18

-beware: it may not work for you and/or destroy your computer
+beware: it may not work for you and/or destroy your computer ;-)